GearsProgress/Poke_Transporter_GB/README.md

 Currently the only release is in English.
 Releases supporting other languages is planned for the near future.

-Only English copies of Red, Blue, Yellow, Gold, Silver, Crystal, Ruby, Sapphire, FireRed, LeafGreen, and Emerald are supported at this time.
-Compatibility for other languages will be added in the near future.
+Currently English versions of Red, Blue, Yellow, Gold, Silver, Crystal are supported- plus English, Spanish, German, Italian, French versions of Ruby, Sapphire, FireRed, LeafGreen, and Emerald.
+Compatibility for other languages is currently in development and will be added in the near future.

 ## Usage
 Poké Transporter GB is a Multiboot program for the Game Boy Advance.
 There are two main ways to run the Poké Transporter GB ROM on a Game Boy Advance: